Dear fellow reader,

 intro

 [i] recall first hearing of the modular term quite a few years back, we were developing a sequence rendering engine at work and wanted to leverage The Foundry's Katana live group feature to automatically generate scenes to aid the vfx rendering process.
-Back then, I didn't fully realize the potential of this concept as [i] still intrinsically saw it just applied to that specific problem to solve.
+Back then, I didn't fully realise the potential of this concept as [i] still intrinsically saw it just applied to that specific problem to solve.
 It was a bit later that [i] started to really understand the full meaning of it.
 As [i] develop through companies and positions [i] started to fully understand what the modular paradigm can bring. [i] had finally understood that modularity is a mean to simplify complex problems to its core, allow high customizability and interoperability within the system parts.
 Of course, as my nature commands, [i] did hear of modular synthesizers before then, but the whole impression of them seemed quite daunting.
 The myriads of cables, price and knowledge required to entry was still an obstacle to be reckoned with and [i] wasn't ready to take a step into it.
 It was just in recent times, after quite a long time since [i] first encountered the term, that [i] felt [i] was ready to welcome modularity on this side of my existence too.

 [i] hope my evolving journey can help the reader understand the modular synth world and aid their first steps into it.
 There are plenty of resources online, way deeper than this text could be, as this is just a recollection of a journey from a novice. [i] am selfishly writing this for myself, to remind myself of the steps taken, of the links [i] shouldn't loose and simply cause [i] need to improve my written english.
 Despite my motifs being quite personal, if you're reading this, [i] hope you can find a tiny bit of this info useful for your journey too.